 - Managing medication

-Most long-term care insurance policies will also cover needing to receive services in facilities outside of your own home.
+Most long-term care insurance policies will also cover needing to receive services in facilities outside of your own home, such as assisted living care in a dedicated facility.
 When you are unable to complete multiple ADLs, you qualify to receive the benefits from a long-term insurance policy if you have it.
 It can also cover the cost of caregivers coming directly to your home.
-Note, long term care insurance will not cover the costs if you need some care or help for IADLs.
-Remember there is a lot of difference between long term disability vs long term care insurance.
+Note, long-term care insurance will not cover the costs if you need some care or help for IADLs.
+Remember there is a lot of difference between long-term disability vs long term care insurance.

-When you’ve been working to save towards retirement for many years, it can be frustrating to see medical and living costs eat into your savings.
-That is why many people recommend long term insurance.
+When you’ve spent a long period of time building up retirement savings, it can be frustrating to see medical costs and long-term assisted living costs eat into those savings and ruin your retirement planning.
+That is why many people recommend long-term insurance.
 We may not imagine that we need it now, but when it comes time to use it, we will be glad to have it!
 Here are some of the primary benefits of long-term insurance.

 - Inflation protection.
-Health care prices can inflate and rise over the years, and long term insurance can be impacted due to it.
-Luckily, when you create the plan you can include inflation protection as a policy rider.
+Health care prices can inflate and rise over the years, and long-term insurance can be impacted due to it.
+Luckily, when you create the plan you can include inflation protection options as a policy rider.

 - Affordable premiums, especially in comparison to care.
-To ensure you actually have long term insurance in place, you’ll pay a monthly premium.
-Other payments such as deductibles and copays will not go into effect until you actually need the long term care.
-Over the years, you’ll find that those premiums are a fraction of the cost of even one year of care services without insurance.
+To ensure you actually have long-term insurance in place, you’ll pay a monthly premium.
+Other payments such as deductibles and copays will not go into effect until you actually need the long-term care.
+When you do need care, you’ll find that those premium costs are a fraction of the annual costs, even one year of care services, without insurance.

-Just as long term insurance has advantages, you can expect some disadvantages.
+Just as long-term insurance has advantages, you can expect some disadvantages.
 It is important to be aware of both aspects in order to make the best informed decision.
-Many disadvantages of long term care insurance involve the fact that it must be planned years in advance.
-You can still get long term care for your parents, it’s not to late to plan for them.
+Many disadvantages of long-term care insurance involve the fact that it must be planned years in advance.
+You can still get long-term care for your parents, it’s not too late to plan for them.

-- You may never need your insurance.
-There is a chance that you will never end up needing long term insurance, and the premium payments you consistently paid are essentially wasted.
+- You may never need your insurance policy .
+There is a chance that you will never end up needing long-term insurance, and the annual premiums you consistently paid are essentially wasted.
 It is comparable to auto and home insurance in this way – there just in case, but not guaranteed to be needed.

 - Premiums may increase many years after they begin.
 While inflation protection is typically an option, it is not guaranteed with every plan.
-There is also a chance that insurance companies may need to raise premiums over time, after you begin working with them as a client due to changing company costs.
+There is also a chance that insurance companies may need to raise the monthly cost of premium rates over time, after you begin working with them as a client due to changing company costs.

-- There is a waiting period before benefits kick in.
-The waiting period changes depending on which plan you have and what carrier you have it with.
-Once you begin needing long term care, you may need to wait up to 90 days before you’re able to access your benefits.
+- There is a waiting period before long-term care benefits kick in.
+The waiting period for policy benefits changes depending on which plan you have and what carrier you have it with.
+Once you begin needing your care benefits, you may need to wait up to 90 days before you’re able to access your benefits.

 In sum, the answer is yes.
-The majority of plans will offer coverage at assisted living facilities as long as it is demonstrated that they will help with long term care.
-However, you cannot blindly assume that every plan and policy will include this coverage.
+The majority of plans will offer coverage at assisted living facilities as long as it is demonstrated that they will help with long-term care.
+However, you cannot blindly assume that every plan and individual policy will include this coverage.

-An assisted living facility is meant to provide care and oversight for the eldery who are mostly healthy, but require assistance for a few things.
-It is less intensive than a nursing home and solves many of the worries that come from living independently.
-If assisted living is something that you want to include in your long term insurance, you should make this clear from the start and discuss that with your insurance agent.
+An assisted living facility is meant to provide care and oversight for the elderly who are mostly healthy, but require assistance with a few personal or household tasks.
+It is a less intensive type of care than a nursing home facility’s care and solves many of the worries that come with living independently.
+If assisted living is something that you want to include in your long-term care insurance plan, you should make this clear from the start and discuss that with your insurance agent.

-When deciding on your long term insurance, you may assume that assisted living is not necessary.
-However, many people will need help of a caregiver, don’t have family to do this, and perhaps don’t feel safe getting care in their own home.
+When deciding on your long-term insurance, you may assume that assisted living is not necessary.
+However, many people will need help of a skilled caregiver, don’t have family to do this, and perhaps don’t feel safe getting care in their own home.